 Minimum unemployment benefit per year.
 How much do they pay at the labor exchange?
-What is the allowance at the employment center?
-What payments are due upon registration at the labor exchange for a person who quit of his own free will or who has not worked anywhere before
+What is the benefit at the employment center?
+What payments are due when registering at the labor exchange for someone who quit voluntarily or who has never worked anywhere before?

-How much do retired workers get paid at the labor exchange
+How much do quitting workers get paid at the labor exchange?

-While people dismissed for any reason (except for those who lost their jobs due to violation of labor discipline) are registered, they are entitled to the following payments:
+While people dismissed for any reason (except for those who lost their jobs due to violations of labor discipline) are registered, they are entitled to the following payments:

 • in the first 3 months - 75% of the average monthly salary;